Hot perturbative QCD in a very strong magnetic background: Pressure and chiral condensate

-The next-to-leading-order (NLO) contribution from the quark sector to the pressure of thermal QCD in the presence of high magnetic fields was computed in Ref. \cite{Blaizot:2012sd}.
+The 2L contribution from the quark sector to the pressure of thermal QCD in the presence of high magnetic fields was computed in Ref. \cite{Blaizot:2012sd}.
 For numerical purposes, however, it is convenient to recast the result found in that reference in a different fashion.

-Let us start with the two loop (exchange) pressure, in the LLL approximation extracted from Ref. \cite{Blaizot:2012sd},
+Let us start with the 2L (exchange) pressure, in the LLL approximation extracted from Ref. \cite{Blaizot:2012sd},

 where \begin{widetext}

 \end{widetext} and $\boldsymbol{k}_L=(i\omega_\ell^B,k_z)$, $\boldsymbol{p}_L=(i\omega_{n_1}^F,p_z)$, $\boldsymbol{q}_L=(i\omega_{n_2}^F,q_z)$.
 Here we restrict our discussion to the case where $\mu=0$.
 At this point one can follow two different paths: \begin{itemize} \item First evaluate the Matsubara sums and then the momentum integrations.
 This was the path followed in Ref. \cite{Blaizot:2012sd}.
 This has the advantage of producing an expression that is also valid in the case where $\mu\ne 0$.
 However, the resulting integrals are quite involved numerically due to intertwined divergences.